 The best way to create a surplus as your income increases is to throttle spending as your income increases—i.e., maintain I > E. The earlier you set a target spending level and let it guide your spending decisions down the road, the quicker you’ll reach it.
 When you’re older, perhaps with a higher income, you’ll be better able to maintain your target spending level, keeping it below your means and increasing your margin for more giving or saving.

-You may be ten or twenty years from retirement [and did the calculations I introduced in earlier chapters] and found you’re behind the curve in terms of where you for your age.
+You may be ten or twenty years from retirement [and did the calculations I introduced in earlier chapters] and found you’re behind the curve in terms of where you should be for your age.
 The amount you’re putting aside may not be sufficient for you to retire with dignity.
 Unless you can increase your income, your only option is to do nothing (not a terrific choice) or to think of ways to cut your expenses so you can save more.

 To do that, be honest and ruthless to cut costs enough to make a difference.
 If you want to increase saving by 10 percent, you’ll need to decrease spending (or increase income) by at least that much.
 But it’s for a good cause: saving for your future selves in retirement.
 As Dave Ramsey often says, “Live like no one else so that (someday) you can live (and give) like no one else.”